pvasek/kudu-wiki/Accessing-the-kudu-service.md

 If your web site has URL `http://mysite.azurewebsites.net/`, then the root URL of the Kudu service is `https://mysite.scm.azurewebsites.net/`.
 Note the added `scm` token.

+For mobile services, the site URL looks like `https://myservice.scm.azure-mobile.net/`, and the Kudu root URL is `https://myservice.scm.azure-mobile.net/default.aspx` (**note the explicit /default.aspx necessary for mobile services**).

 Notes:

 - The Kudu service should always be accessed over https and not http to protect sensitive data.